CadQuery/cadquery/doc/assy.rst

 When at least one constraint is supplied and the method :meth:`~cadquery.Assembly.solve` is run, an optimization problem is set up.
-Each constraint provides a cost function that depends on the position and orientation (represented by a :class:`~cadquery.Location`) of the two objects specified when creating the :class:`~cadquery.Constraint`.
+Each constraint provides a cost function that depends on the position and orientation (represented by a :class:`~cadquery.Location`) of the two objects specified when creating the constraint.
 The solver varies the location of the assembly's children and attempts to minimize the sum of all cost functions.
 Hence by reading the formulae of the cost functions below, you can understand exactly what each constraint does.

 Point